kaushikrroy/my-gitpages/README.md

 These notes no way depict the superiority of either of the programming languages used.
 I don't have the authority to do so.

 ---

-## List of Programs:

-* Jekyll 3.x and GitHub Pages compatible.
-* Stylesheet built using Sass.
-* Data files for easier customization of the site navigation/footer and for supporting multiple authors.
-* Optional Disqus comments, table of contents, social sharing links, and Google AdSense ads.
-* And more.